TL;DR

 Key Questions

-Not necessarily.
-The surge in mentions may reflect greater awareness and discussion rather than a rise in prevalence.
-Further research is needed to determine actual trends in mental health conditions.
+Not necessarily; increased mentions may reflect greater awareness and discussion rather than a rise in mental health problems itself.

 Source: gdelt